Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ### Sampling table data
 {: #chapterSamplingTableData}

 Any table that is object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
 Thus, you can write queries for samples of the data, for example, for interactive data exploration and data mining.

 The general syntax of a table sample clause is described by the following syntax diagram.

-<h3 id="sample">sample</h3>
+### sample
+{: sample}

 <!--include-svg src="./svgfiles/sample.svg" target="./diagrams/sample.svg" alt="syntax diagram for a sample" layout="@break@" -->

-<h3 id="bucketSampleClause">bucketSampleClause</h3>
+### bucketSampleClause
+{: bucketSampleClause}

 <!--include-svg src="./svgfiles/bucketSampleClause.svg" target="./diagrams/bucketSampleClause.svg" alt="syntax diagram for a bucket sample clause" layout="@break@" -->